 Upper-level (4 courses): ENVS 461; and three courses on the challenges of managing the environment, such as ANTH 320, ECON 336, ECON 342, ECON 347, ENVS 253, PSCI 361, PSCI 363, PSCI 480, RLST 481, SOCY 233, and SOCY 242.

 Research methods (1 course, plus lab for science courses): ANTH 464, BIOL 228 and 229, BIOL 352 and 353, CHEM 231 and 233, ECON 205, ENVS 261, PSCI 280, or PSCI 397.

 Students must take four courses in one of the following geographic or cultural regions: sub-Saharan Africa, Middle East and North Africa, Latin America and the Caribbean, East Asia, South Asia, Central Asia, eastern Europe, western Europe, or the Islamic world.
 At least two of the area courses must be historical in scope, including a course in the modern history of the region.
 At least two of the courses must be taken at Kenyon.
 Students in the Global Environment track must also register for the Environmental Studies concentration.

 Students on the cultural studies track must choose a disciplinary focus in one of the following: Religious and Cultural Studies, Literature and Cultural Studies, or History and Cultural Studies.

 Religious and Cultural Studies

-Upper-level: four courses in RLST above the 100 level; and two religion-centered courses in other departments: for example, HIST 328, HIST 439, HIST 444, INDS 231, PHIL 240, SOCY 221.
+Upper-level (6 courses): four courses in RLST above the 100 level; and two religion-centered courses in other departments, such as HIST 328, HIST 439, HIST 444, INDS 231, PHIL 240, or SOCY 221.

 Literature and Cultural Studies